madhusudan-deshpande/linear-regression/README.md

-# linear-regression
+# Linear Regression

- Linear Regression from scratch in Python
+This repository has my own implementation of Linear Regression from scratch in Python.
+This is also a vectorized implementation to improve performance